rh-ecosystem-edge/accelerator_templates/kmm/README.md

 ## Introduction

-The Kernel Module Management Operator is designed too manage out-of-tree kernel modules in Kubernetes and Openshift.
+The Kernel Module Management Operator is designed too manage out-of-tree kernel modules in Kubernetes and OpenShift.
 It does this by managing the loading and unloading of driver-containers across the cluster using node selectors to determine which nodes require the driver deployed.
-Optionally it can also manage the building of driver containers and signing the kernel modules themselves for secureboot installations.
+Optionally it can also manage the building of driver containers and signing the kernel modules themselves for SecureBoot installations.

 The KMM operator implements its own Custom Resource definition for resources of `kind: Module`.
-When a `Module` resource is defined KMM creates a daemonset that runs the referenced driver container on each of the nodes with the command
+When a `Module` resource is defined KMM creates a DaemonSet that runs the referenced driver container on each of the nodes with the command

 ```
 /bin/sh -c modprobe -v -d "/opt" "[driver_name]"